nicoleeel/w205-snl/scripts/README.md

 ## Commands to run scripts:
 bash 1-setup.sh
-hive -f 2-yelp_base_ddl.sql
-hive -f 3-transform_tables.sql
-hive -f user_visits.sql
-hive -f user_prefs.sql
+hive -f 2-yelp_base_ddl.sql  # creates base tables from csv files hive -f 3-transform_tables.sql  # transforms base tables into usable schemas hive -f user_actions.sql  # finds every interaction a user has with a restaurant hive -f user_prefs.sql  # finds which restaurants each user 'positively interacts' with the most hive -f user_cats.sql  # finds which type of restaurant each user 'positively interacts' with the most

-*last updated 11/13/2016*
+*last updated 11/20/2016*